markdalgleish/stellar.js/README.md

 This will look for any parallax backgrounds or elements within the specified element and reposition them when the element scrolls.

+## Mobile Support

+Support on mobile devices requires a touch scrolling library, and a slightly tweaked configuration.
+For a full walkthrough on how to implement this correctly, read my blog post ["Mobile Parallax with Stellar.js"](http://markdalgleish.com/2012/10/mobile-parallax-with-stellar-js).

 ## Parallax Elements

 If you want elements to scroll at a different speed, add the following attribute to any element with a CSS position of absolute, relative or fixed: